Injury Attorneys | Restoring LivesTM

 May 28, 2014 | Social Share

-On Monday, May 27th, Indianapolis Fire Department officials identified the cause of the explosion at the Pangea Riverside Apartments on the northwest side of Indianapolis on May 15, 2014.
-The Indianapolis Fire Department (IFD) and the Indianapolis Metropolitan Police Department (IMPD) fire investigators issued the following statement:
+On Monday, May 27, 2014, Indianapolis Fire Department (IFD) officials identified the cause of the May 15 explosion at the Pangea Riverside Apartments on the northwest side of Indianapolis, Indiana.
+The IFD and the Indianapolis Metropolitan Police Department (IMPD) fire investigators issued the following statement:

-Four residents, who were present at the time of the explosion, admitted smelling “dirty water” or “sewer gas” prior to the explosion.
-In total, 23 residents have been displaced and the damage is estimated at $250,000.
+Four residents, who were present at the time of the explosion, smelled “dirty water” or “sewer gas” prior to the explosion.
+In total, 23 residents have been displaced, and the damage is estimated at $250,000.
 Fortunately, no one was killed in the explosion, but six people were taken to area hospitals for burn injuries.